Does Gap Clothing Shrink? A Fabric-by-Fabric Guide

 Gap Denim (Gap 1969 Line and Standard Denim)

-To preserve both fit and color: wash denim inside out in cold water on a gentle cycle, then either line dry or tumble dry on low heat.
-High-heat dryer cycles accelerate both shrinkage (an additional 1–2% beyond residual) and indigo dye loss — the familiar fading that moves from sharp creases to a overall dullness.
+Preserving both fit and color requires cold washing inside out on a gentle cycle, then either line drying or tumble drying on low heat.
+High-heat dryer cycles accelerate both shrinkage (an additional 1–2% beyond residual) and indigo dye loss — the familiar fading that moves from sharp creases to overall dullness.
 Air drying Gap denim on a flat surface or clothesline maintains the most stable dimensions and deepest color saturation over time.

 Gap Hoodies and Sweatshirts